Ancient Vessels

 To be a submariner you have to be different.
 It takes a unique mindset to handle being isolated from the sun.
 No matter what time of day, when a sub goes to sea, as the last line is let loose from the pier, the time become Greenwich Mean Time.

 Submariners are the bravest.
 They face many perils of the deep.
 Even a small fire or gas leak can have catastrophic consequences.
 A collision with another vessel or grounding may be much more serious for a submarine than for a surface ship.
 As to being underwater, submariners are far more aware to how much pressure the boat is under.
 Some amuse themselves by stretching a piece of string side to side across the hull, with a key suspended, placing bets on at what depth the key would sag to the deck as the hull contracted - every 100 ft of depth means an additional 45 psi on the outside of the hull, which translates to approximately 25,000 tons of force against the hull, or 250,000 tons at 1,000 feet.
-Submariners always thought about this pressure.
+Submariners always think about this pressure.

 Submariners are expected to handle just about every role on a submarine, from electrician to cook.
 They must know how to save the boat regardless of the casualty, and regardless of their rank.
 A cook should and does know how to fight a fire in the engine room, just like a nuclear-trained mechanic must know how to isolate a power supply if smoke comes from the sonar shack.
 Everyone on a submarine is the damage control party.